Removing Marital Property Before Divorce: Is It Legal?

 In some states, this is considered fraud, and you may face a penalty for hiding assets in the divorce.
 Not only could you end up in jail, but you could also be ordered to pay restitution to your spouse.

 This is money you would have to pay back to them for the value of the property you took.
-Additionally, if the court finds that you committed fraud, they may order that all or part of your divorce settlement goes to your spouse.
+Additionally, if the family court finds that you committed fraud, they may order that all or part of your divorce settlement goes to your spouse.
+Family courts have wide discretion in dividing property and often penalize attempts to hide or illegally transfer assets.

 This could leave you with less money and fewer assets than you would have otherwise had.
 Therefore, be honest with your spouse about your assets and not try to hide anything from them.